 So how do we ensure we impact both of them in our daily professional lives?
 It's not just enough to reduce the cost of a given product; you have to ensure that the cost reduction can be carried over to the cash flow statement to generate cash.
 More importantly, be cognizant of the fact that cost reductions can sometimes come at the cost of decreased cash flow.

-For example, you can negotiate the price of a raw material from $1.50 per pound to $1.40 for a cost reduction, but at the same time you increase inventory and reduce the payment cycle for the supplier.
+For example, you can negotiate the price of a raw material from $1.50 per pound to $1.40 per pound to get a cost reduction, but at the same time you increase inventory and reduce the payment cycle for the supplier.
 This might have an adverse impact on the cash flow statement.
-See the simplified schematic in Illustration 1 (page 38) for explanation.
-You can flow each decision you make through this model.
+See the simplified schematic below for explanation, and you can flow each decision you make through the model shown by the schematic.

 Are you bleeding cash?